-Despite being petite, Slovenia is incredibly diverse.
-The sheer number of things to do surprises even us locals when we are searching for things to do.
-We can go hiking, or visit one of the many castles, explore caves, take a bike ride around the vineyards, do nothing but enjoy great food, get lost in the deep woods… You know I could go on.
-It’s a great country for a visit with your kids, since everything is nearby and plenty of sights are just perfect for families.
-So, it wasn’t hard coming up with 50 places to visit with kids in Slovenia.
+Slovenia is incredibly diverse.
+The sheer number of possible activities surprises even us locals.
+We can go hiking, visit one of the many castles, explore caves, take a bike ride around the vineyards, enjoy great food, get lost in the deep woods… It wasn’t hard coming up with 50 places to visit with kids in Slovenia.

 Let’s kick it off with the capital – Ljubljana.